etlegacy/etlegacy-deprecated/README.md

     `--host=armv7l-raspberry-linux-gnueabihf --host=armv7l-raspberry-linux-gnueabihf --disable-pulseaudio
         --disable-esd --disable-video-mir --disable-video-wayland --disable-video-x11 --disable-video-opengl`
     when calling the configure command.
 This will ensure SDL is built with an OpenGL ES backend.
 Otherwise, keep `BUNDLED_SDL=1` in `easybuild.sh`.
+    Note: The host flag is necessary for SDL to correctly recognise Raspberry Pi 2 and greater.
-4. Increase GPU memory split to at least 192mb.
+4. Increase GPU memory split to at least 256mb.
 5. Run `./easybuild.sh -RPI -j4` to build for Raspberry Pi.
+6. Exit X11 to terminal in order to enable hardware accelerated rendering.

 LICENSE